-Move the mouse cursor to the event description box in the lower right portion of the panel and leave it there without moving it
+Move the mouse cursor to the event description box at the bottom of the panel and leave it there without moving it

 Figure 4-12.
 Timeline Panel w/ Tool Tip

 A tool tip is also displayed which describes the current event.